TPK955/cargame/README.md

 ---

-# Public Hosting **WIP**
+# Public Hosting

 For cross-network multiplayer, the game must be hosted on a public HTTPS URL.

 Typical cross-network multiplayer flow:

-1. Build the project
-2. Deploy the `dist` folder
-3. Open the public HTTPS URL
+1. Open the public HTTPS URL
-4. Share the room URL with players
+2. Share the room URL with players

 ---